List of First 25 Videos Played on MTV

 Who'll provide what the diagnosis says you're needing— Todd Rundgren, “Time Heals"

 9. “Take It on the Run” by REO Speedwagon

-Technical difficulties meant just 12 seconds or so of this video was played.
+Technical difficulties caused only 12 seconds or so of this video to air.
 The group's “Keep On Loving You” would follow as the 17th promo played.
-The group's lead singer Kevin Cronin and guitarist Gary Richrath appeared before “Take It on the Run” aired in a brief spot to promote an REO concert that would be shown on MTV on August 8th.
+"Lead singer Kevin Cronin and guitarist Gary Richrath made an appearance before “Take It on the Run” aired.
+This brief MTV spot promoted an REO concert that would be shown on August 8th.
 In 1981, REO’s popularity was at its peak with the “Hi Infidelity” album, so a cablecast concert from the group made sense.
 By the way, the band got its name from drummer Neal Doughty after a high-speed truck he learned about in a History of Transportation class at the University of Illinois in Champaign-Urbana.